-The first step to recovery from childhood abuse is acknowledging the hurts and feeling the pain.
-Being emotionally, physically or sexually abused is unbearable for a child.
-When there is no restitution in sight, the only way to not go totally mad is to switch off one’s FEELINGS, albeit subconsciously.
+The first step to recovery from childhood trauma is acknowledging the hurts and feeling the pain.
+Being emotionally, physically, or sexually abused is unbearable for a child.
+When no resolution is in sight, the only way to not go totally mad is to switch off one’s FEELINGS, albeit subconsciously.

 Image Source: Pixabay

 The Fear Reflex: 5 Ways to Overcome It and Trust Your Imperfect Self – Joseph Shrand, Leigh Devine

 Healing Trauma: A Pioneering Program for Restoring the Wisdom of Your Body –

 The Biology of Transcendence – Joseph Chilton Pearce